Policy details

 • "2014 Care Act" - The Care Act (2014) put in place the statutory framework for adult safeguarding.
 It sets out a clear legal framework for how local authorities and other parts of the health and care system should protect vulnerable adults of abuse or neglect.
 Under the 2014 Care Act the legal responsibility for safeguarding vulnerable adults of arm sits with the local authority in which the adult resides.

-3. Policy Aims
+3. Policy aims

 3.1 The aims of the policy are to: